 Application forms are available on the Internet.
 This is a necessary condition for a successful application.

 To be admitted to Oxford, applicants should complete both applications on time and submit their applications by October 16th.
 Then take the entrance exams.
 Written papers (essays) must be submitted by November 10th.
-Interviews are held in December, and on January 11, the recruitment results can be expected.
+Oxford interviews are held in December, and on mid-January, the recruitment results can be expected.